Skulux/Voicetral/readme.md

 4. Ensure FFmpeg is installed and properly configured in your PATH.

-5. Install and start the Ollama and Applio services as per their respective instructions.
+5. Install and start the Ollama service as per its instructions.

 ## Usage